amefoDC/bookr/README.md

 # bookr
-A simple library app built using NodeJs and ES6
+A simple library app built with NodeJs and ES6